 Contact your doctor immediately as you will need antibiotic treatment.
-For information on the type of antibiotics used in the treatment of cellulitis in lymphoedema, see the Cellulitis Consensus Document (in pdf format).
+For information on the type of antibiotics used in the treatment of cellulitis in lymphoedema, see the Guidelines on the Management of Cellulitis in Lymphoedema (in pdf format).

 Treatment of cellulitis in lymphoedema is very important, not only because the sufferer may become very ill, but because lymph drainage routes risk being damaged further.
 This may cause the swelling to worsen and lead to permanent skin changes, e.g. tissue thickening.
 This does not help the long-term management of the condition.

 - Patients with severe constitutional upset may require admission to hospital for intra-venous antibiotics

 - Those people familiar with attacks and who have appropriate oral antibiotics to hand, should commence them immediately and finish the course completely (even if symptoms improve)